nikolaosmparoutis/Algorithms_and_Data_Structures_Python/README.md

-# Algorithmic Competitions from the famous codeforces.com
+# Algorithmic Competitions from the famous codeforces.com and other resources.

-My solutions outside of the competions time window for the maximization of problems' efficiency and the holistic learning.Moreover i do not have expertise in these kind of fast 2 hours competitions and optimization problems.
-(2019)
+My code is part of my education and as refresh of my knowledge outside of the competions time window.